tokio-rs/website/content/docs/getting-started/echo.md

 progress concurrently, rather than blocking one on completion of another.
 To achieve this we use the `tokio::spawn` function to execute the work in the background.

-If we did not do this than each invocation of the block in `for_each` would be resolved at a time meaning we could never have two client connections processed concurrently!
+If we did not do this then each invocation of the block in `for_each` would be resolved at a time meaning we could never have two client connections processed concurrently!